School Survival

 What Are DNS Servers?

-Think of you want to find a person's house, but you only know their identity, not their address.
-You’d probably consult someone who knows where they live, right?
+Imagine you need to find a person's home, but you only know their identity, not their address.
+You’d probably ask someone who is aware of where they live, right?

-In the online world, DNS servers (Domain Name System servers) are like those helpful friends.
-When you enter a website's address (like www.example.com) into your browser, DNS servers translate that name into an IP address (a numeric address) that your computer can understand and employ to find the website.
+In the online world, DNS servers (Domain Name System servers) are like those helpful people.
+When you type a website's address (like www.example.com) into your browser, DNS servers translate that name into an IP address (a numeric address) that your computer can understand and employ to access the website.

 How Changing DNS Servers Can Help Bypass Censorship

-Sometimes, some websites might be blocked by your ISP or your school's authorities.
-They do this by forcing your DNS queries (requests to find a website) pass through servers that either redirect them.
+Sometimes, certain websites might be restricted by your ISP or your school.
+They do this by forcing your DNS queries (requests to access a website) pass through servers that either redirect them.

-1. Different DNS Servers: By changing to a different DNS server (like Google's public DNS or Cloudflare's DNS), you might bypass these restrictions.
-These other servers might not have the same restrictions or might not block YouTube on Laptop.
+1. Different DNS Servers: By switching to a new DNS server (like Google's public DNS or Cloudflare's DNS), you might bypass these blocks.
+These alternative servers might not have the same exact restrictions or might not block the website you want to visit.

-2. Accessing Restricted Sites: If a particular DNS server is known for allowing access to certain websites, using that server can assist you circumvent the restrictions imposed by your school.
+2. Accessing Restricted Sites: If a particular DNS server is known for not blocking certain websites, using that server can help you get around the restrictions put in place by your school.

-You can find a lot of complimentary DNS providers.
-This guide show how to configure OpenDNS, but you are able to replace the IP addresses for any of the others if you choose.
+There exist many complimentary DNS providers.
+This guide explain how to configure OpenDNS, however you may substitute the IP addresses using any of the others if you would like to.

 There is a big list of DNS servers here: https://public-dns.info/